Trump's lunch with senators was the only normal part of the day

-WASHINGTON — President Donald Trump kept things cordial at a tax luncheon with Senate Republicans on Tuesday, briefly setting aside a brutal war of words with Senate Foreign Relations Chairman Bob Corker, R-Tenn., attendees said.
+WASHINGTON — President Donald Trump kept things cordial at a tax luncheon with Senate Republicans on Tuesday, briefly setting aside a brutal war of words with Bob Corker of Tennessee, the Senate Foreign Relations chairman, attendees said.

-Senators described the tone of the meeting afterward as upbeat, with Trump complementing Senate Majority Leader Mitch McConnell, R-Ky., on his work and discussing a range of issues beyond tax cuts, including judges and infrastructure.
+Senators described the tone of the meeting afterward as upbeat, with Trump complementing Mitch McConnell of Kentucky, the Senate majority leader, for his work and discussing a range of issues beyond tax cuts, including judges and infrastructure.

-"We didn't hold hands and sing 'Leaving On A Jet Plane' but it was a positive professional meeting," Senator John Kennedy, R-La. told reporters.
+"We didn't hold hands and sing 'Leaving On a Jet Plane,' but it was a positive professional meeting," Sen. John Kennedy of Louisiana told reporters.

-Sen. Pat Roberts, R-Kansas, described Trump's message on taxes as "Let’s get it done" and said the president told senators to emphasize his plan's benefits for the middle class.
-So far both sides are operating only off a broad framework released last month, but House leaders plan to introduce a full tax bill on November 1.
+Sen. Pat Roberts of Kansas described Trump's message on taxes as "Let’s get it done" and said the president told senators to emphasize his plan's benefits for the middle class.
+So far both sides are operating off only a broad framework released last month, but House leaders plan to introduce a full tax bill on Nov.
+1.

 But the tensions threatening to derail the party's agenda returned after the lunch meeting in full force.
-Sen. Jeff Flake, R-Ariz., said on the Senate floor that he would not run for reelection in 2018 and delivered a long and emotional speech urging his colleagues to confront and denounce Trump' behavior.
+Sen. Jeff Flake, R-Ariz., said on the Senate floor that he would not run for re-election in 2018 and delivered a long and emotional speech urging his colleagues to confront and denounce Trump's behavior.

-Sen. Bob Corker, R-Tenn., who had traded insults with Trump all morning, described the lunch as "uneventful," and said he did not talk to Trump during the gathering.
+Corker, who had traded insults with Trump all morning, described the lunch as "uneventful," and said he did not talk to Trump during the gathering.

-The president’s visit was just the most visible part of the White House's all-out push on tax cuts, failure on which he and many other Republicans believe would spell doom for the party in next year's midterm elections.
-Trump called House Republicans Sunday, saying he was glad the party was unified on the issue for a change and warning there would be a "bloodbath" in 2018 if they didn’t stick together, sources told NBC News.
+The president’s visit was just the most visible part of the White House's all-out push on tax cuts; if they fail, Trump and many other Republicans believe it would spell doom for the party in next year's midterm elections.
+Trump called House Republicans on Sunday, saying he was glad the party was unified on the issue for a change and warning there would be a "bloodbath" in 2018 if they didn’t stick together, sources told NBC News.

 "There is no amount of whatever that someone from the White House could do to affect how I might vote on something relative to the policy itself," Corker said after the meeting.